What is a Disabled Facilities Grant 2018? Some Local Authorities offer the DFG in England, Wales, and Northern Ireland.

 Disabled grants are also available to children under 18.
 A child with a disability can qualify without the inclusion of their parents' income.
 Your local council can offer you further information.

 You must wait for council approval to your application.
-Starting work on your property before they approve means you may not get any grant whatsoever.
+Starting the work on your property before they approve means you may not get any grant whatsoever.

 You will get the money either: